 The Prince of Wales and the Duchess of Cornwall.
 Credit: The Royal Family

-The Queen perhaps wants to honor Camilla for the recent services she has rendered to the monarchy, because lately, as the Queen limits her public activities due to mobility issues, she and Prince Charles have been in the forefront of royal duties, representing the Queen in many public events, performing her royal role more than what is expected from the wife of the heir-apparent.
-Thus, the Queen probably thought it is just appropriate to make the Duchess of Cornwall the Royal Lady Companion of the Garter this year.
+The Queen perhaps wants to honor Camilla for the services she has rendered to the monarchy, because lately, as the Queen limits her public activities due to mobility issues, Camilla and Prince Charles have been in the forefront of royal duties, representing the Queen in many public events.

 Why Prince William is a member but not Prince Harry